stfwi/engineers-tools/readme.md

 The mod has its focus on manual tools:

+- *REDIA Tool* (REal DIAmond covered tool): Simple manual multi tool combining pickaxe, axe, and shovel.
+Reference efficiency: Diamond.
+Very efficient when in good condition (about Efficiency III), slow when the durability is low (Efficiency curve configurable).
+Repairable with Diamonds.
+  - Right-click action: Place torch.
+  - Sneak-right-click action: Cycle Dirt - Farmland - Coarse Dirt - Grass Path.
+  - Sneak while breaking a wood log: Tree felling (also higher durability loss).
+  Please read the community references/credits below.
+Crafted with iron axe, pickaxe, and shovel, and a diamond.

-- *Ore crushing hammer*: Early game ore-to-grit duplication, as known from the IE ore crusher.
+- *Ore Crushing Hammer*: Early game ore-to-grit duplication, as known from the IE ore crusher.
 The hammer is crafted like the Engineers Hammer, except that one of the two iron ingots is replaced with an iron block.
 The tool has a comparatively low durability and allowed (by default) to crush 64